georges-chahine/backpack_src/README.md

 The vectornav driver, the pointgrey camera driver, the RS bPearl driver, the reach RTK ROS node, the robot upstart package.

 -------------------

+-Make sure the path in line 6 is correct in recordPearl.sh.

 To start recording, run:

 ./recordPearl.sh